IsaiahNullByte/Cybernautblog/content/posts/redteam_1_9-16-23.md

 ``sudo ln -s /snap/bin/certbot /usr/bin/certbot``

-Before running cerbot we will edit our /etc/apache2/sites-available/000-default.conf configuration file so the cerbot script can identify our server by its new domain name.
+Before running cerbot we will edit the /etc/apache2/sites-available/000-default.conf configuration file so that the cerbot script can identify our server by its purchased domain name.

 **Edit Apache2 configuration file**